patflynngithub/mock-kafka-pipeline/README.md

 $ docker build -t pipeline_image .
 $ docker run -v \<path where this application's code files are stored>:/pipeline --name pipeline_container -u="root" -p 9092:9092 pipeline_image

+### <u>Open a command-line window, enter the container and run the image event alerting Kafka client</u>

+Open a command-line window and enter the following commands:

+$ docker exec -it pipeline_container /bin/bash
+     (you will automatically be put in the  /pipeline directory of the container)
+$ python image_event_alert.py

 ### <u>Open a command-line window, enter the container and run the image analysis Kafka client</u>
 Open a command-line window and enter the following commands: